ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/tensorformatdata.md

-# Implement FormatData class for `Tensors` and diagonal matrices
+# Implement FormatData class for `MultiArrays` and diagonal matrices

 _Back to [Table of Contents](../README.md)_